 5. Allows working in the cloud

 There are plenty of web applications allowing multiple users to work on the same content.
 The prototyping tool Concept Inbox is an example of this kind of services offering teamwork solutions.
-Another example is also extremely well-known Google Documents, which enables multiple users to work on the same document regardless of how they are accessing the service: perhaps some users will do so through the native app, others through the web application version, etc. In any case, the only requisite will be to have access to the Internet.
+Another example is also extremely well-known Google Documents, which enables multiple users to work on the same document regardless of how they are accessing the service: perhaps some users will do so through the native app, others through the web application version, etc. In any case, the only requirement will be to have access to the Internet.

 6. Content security

 Security is something to strongly keep in mind in web app development.
 Since to access the app’s contents one must be connected to the Internet, the possibility that security is not tight enough and that our contents are being exposed is always there.
-Therefore, as developers we must incorporate the adequate protocols to ensure that our data are safe and as users we must choose a secure password.
+Therefore, as developers, we must incorporate the adequate protocols to ensure that our data are safe and as users, we must choose a secure password.

 Finally, when it comes to adapting our website to mobile devices, it may be wiser to consider opting for web application development instead of undertaking the large amount of work and costs associated with developing a conventional app.
 The two key aspects will be the features that you want your web application to include and the budget at your disposal.
 However, if you seek to adapt your website to mobile devices, you’re already on the right track.
 And especially if what you want to promote is the possibility of accessing, sharing and loading contents as easily as possible.